TeamPneumatic/pnc-repressurized/README.md

 This code is based on MineMaarten's 1.8.9 code (see the *MC1.8.8* branch in the above-linked repo), which is fairly functional on 1.8 but missing a lot of client-side models & rendering.
 At the time of writing (2 Nov 2017), pretty much all of that is re-implemented for 1.12.2!

-Basically, this is a developer preview, not a fully usable mod at this stage, although it's getting very close.

-IGW support is back, since MineMaarten has ported IGW to MC1.12.2!
+Note that IGW support is available, since MineMaarten has ported IGW to MC1.12.2!

 With all that said, have fun!